 It's hard to turn on the news without seeing a story about a tractor-trailer accident.
 With so many people ordering online these days, there are more trucks on the road than ever before.
 Like it or not, the truck drivers have to share the road with you.
 This intimidates a lot of people.
 It even intimidates some Orlando truck accident lawyers.
 They're afraid of these giant machines.
 This makes sense.
 It can be scary to share the road with 18-wheelers.
 They're huge and seem to drive a lot faster than they should.
 All you can envision is the truck flipping over or jackknifing while you're next to it.

 You're not alone in your fears of truck drivers.
 If you do get into a truck accident, you aren't going to walk away without an injury.
-In almost all of these cases, it isn't the trucker who suffers the brunt of the injuries.
+In almost all of these cases, it isn't the trucker who suffers the brunt of your personal injuries.
 It's the person driving the car or SUV, which makes sense because of the size difference.
 You don't have a giant piece of machinery protecting you from the impact.
 The truck driver does.

 If you get seriously hurt in a truck accident in Orlando, then you need help.
 It's important that you call and talk to an Orlando truck accident attorney sooner rather than later.